ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 ### Setting up a new virtual machine

-First, you need to create and configure the VM itself.
+First, you need to create and configure a new VM:

 1. Click on the `Create VM` button found at the web console's top right: